You use the ESXi CD/DVD or a USB flash drive to install the ESXi software onto a SAS, SATA, SCSI hard drive, or USB drive.

 See your hardware vendor documentation for information on changing boot order.

-If you select an SSD, the SSD and all underlying HDDs in the same disk group will be wiped.
+- If you select an SSD, the SSD and all underlying HDDs in the same disk group are wiped.

-If you select an HDD, and the disk group size is greater than two, only the selected HDD will be wiped.
+- If you select an HDD, and the disk group size is greater than two, only the selected HDD is wiped.

-If you select an HDD disk, and the disk group size is two or less, the SSD and the selected HDD will be wiped.
+- If you select an HDD disk, and the disk group size is two or less, the SSD and the selected HDD is wiped.

 - Select the keyboard type for the host.